-KABUL - Demonstrators hurled grenades at a U.S. base in northern Afghanistan, and a gun battle left two Afghans dead and seven NATO troops injured Sunday in the escalating crisis over the burning of Muslim holy books at an American airfield.
+KABUL - Demonstrators hurled grenades at a US base in northern Afghanistan, and a gun battle left two Afghans dead and seven NATO troops injured yesterday in the escalating crisis over the burning of Muslim holy books at an American airfield.

 More than 30 people have been killed, including four US troops, in six days of unrest.
 Still, the top US diplomat in Afghanistan said the violence would not change Washington’s course in the country.